joncoder/implementing_clojure_functions/learning_clojure_by_rewriting_core_functions.md

 `(pmap f coll)` `(pmap f coll & colls)`
 *Like map, except f is applied in parallel.
 Semi-lazy in that the parallel computation stays ahead of the consumption, but doesn't realize the entire result unless required.
 Only useful for computationally intensive functions where the time of f dominates the coordination overhead.*

-We can apply `f` in parallel by using Clojure [futures](https://clojuredocs.org/clojure.core/future).
-If we invoke `future` every time we call `f` on each item, they will be evaluated in an available thread from the thread pool and the results cached until we call them with `deref`, and so in this way we can utilise multiple threads.
+We can apply `f` in parallel using Clojure [futures](https://clojuredocs.org/clojure.core/future).
+If we invoke `future` every time we call `f` on each item, they will be evaluated in an available thread from the thread pool, and the results cached until we call them with `deref`.
+In this way we can utilise multiple threads.

 We can set a local variable name `results` to be `(my-map #(future (f %)) coll)`.
 This will generate a lazy sequence of future results, where `f` has been applied to each item in `coll` as a future.
 We might then imagine that we could map the futures to a new lazy sequence by applying the function `deref` to `results` to return the evaluations.